ppy/osu-wiki/news/2020-12-21-project-loved-december-2020.md

 150 BPM, 2:09 | 7.29★\
 *description written by [Wesley](https://osu.ppy.sh/users/2407265)*

 Looking for a challenging map that'll give you a run for your money?
-Look no further, BREAK OVER by GiGas will give you just that!
-Once you start the map, you will have to go fast from the get go, giving you barely any time to breath until the spinner in the middle.
-While the start is very intensive, fast paced and hard to hold accuracy (or even combo) on, the ending calms down a bit making it quite a good map that will help you control your nerves.
-The map was featured in the osu!catch world cup finals in 2019, give it a try and see if you could match their scores!
+Look no further, *BREAK OVER* by GiGas will give you just that!
+Once you start the map, you will have to go fast from the get go, giving you barely any time to breathe until the spinner in the middle.
+While the start is very intensive, fast-paced and hard to hold accuracy (or even combo) on, the ending calms down a bit making it quite a good map that will help you control your nerves.
+The map was featured in the osu!catch World Cup Finals in 2019, so give it a try and see if you could match their scores!

 [![](/wiki/shared/news/2020-12-21-project-loved-december-2020/catch/2-exit-this-earth-s-atomosphere-camellia-s-planetary-200step-remix.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})